pseuxide/pseuxide.github.io/_posts/2024-06-10-defeating_a_heavily_obfuscated_keygenme_binary.md

 ![footer](footer.webp)

-The difficulty of the keygenme itself was rather low but thanks to that I could focus on fighting obfuscation.
+The difficulty of the keygenme itself was rudimentary but thanks to that I could focus on fighting obfuscation.
 That was a very cool challenge!

 This time, I intentionally skipped deobfuscating the opaque predicates.
-However, if the keygen logic becomes more complicated, I'll need to address it.
+However, if the key verification logic becomes more complicated, I'd need to address it.

 Now I take a look at the obfuscator's github page, surprisingly it even has a virtualization and anti-debugging technique.